Contact Us

 Case studies are a record of work done on a project.

-They provide details on steps they took to achieve a deliverable, methodologies involved and the timeframe for completion.
+They provide details on the steps they took to achieve a deliverable, the methodologies involved, and the timeframe for completion.

 Portfolios, on the other hand, provide you access to past projects they’ve handled, so you can independently vet the solution.